TISUnion/PrimeBackup/docs/config.md

 The root directory where the backup / restore operations happen

-Usually this should be the [working_directory](https://mcdreforged.readthedocs.io/en/latest/configuration.html#working-directory) of MCDR, i.e. the `server` directory by default
+Usually this should be the same as the server [working_directory](https://mcdreforged.readthedocs.io/en/latest/configuration.html#working-directory) option of MCDR, i.e. the `server` directory by default

 - Type: `str`